 As of early 2018, Fujifilm stepped up their game with a flurry of impressive new video features packed into the Fujifilm X-H1.
 Aimed at aspiring filmmakers and hybrid shooters, the X-H1 has a new body style that was designed from the ground up.
 It's larger than the other X-Series cameras to accommodate robust new specs.
-I’ll fill you in on these standout features, never before seen in a Fujifilm camera and explain why they're such a big deal.
+I’ll fill you in on these standout features – never before seen in a Fujifilm camera.
+And I will explain why they're such a big deal!

 In Body Image Stabilization (IBIS)